 Identify important surface or groundwater resources.
 Consider the potential for violation of ambient water quality standards, drinking water maximum contaminant levels, or degradation of water quality.
 Identify cumulative effects to water resources.

-A search of the Montana Water Rights Query System shows the following water rights associated with these tracts:
+A search of the Montana Water Rights Query System shows the following water rights associated with this tract: Two surface water rights for stock water exist for this parcel.